josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/❤️‍🩹_Rehabilitated_Tech/🌷_Opening_The_Source/☔️_policing_hoverboards_and_omniwrenches.md

 1. Appearance outside existing categories
 2. Initial curiosity or dismissal
 3. Rising concern over impact
+4. Reclassification (hoverboard → omniwrench)
-4. Intervention by authorities
+5. Intervention by authorities
-5. Escalation into restriction or punishment
+6. Escalation into restriction or punishment
-6. Narrative reframing of the creator or system
+7. Narrative reframing of the creator or system

 ---